-As required by the Commission for Independent Education in the State of Florida, students receiving Southeastern College's Associate of Science degree must successfully complete at least 60 semester credit hours of study.
-The 60 credit hours must include a minimum of 24 semester credit hours of prescribed general education courses combined with a minimum of 36 semester credit hours of prescribed major courses.
+Students receiving an Associate degree from Southeastern College must successfully complete at least 60 semester credit hours of study.
+The 60 credit hours must include a minimum of 30 semester credit hours of prescribed major courses combined with at least a minimum of 24 semester credit hours of prescribed general education courses.